owlbarn/tutorial/book/algodiff/README.md

 end
 ```

-This part is the same, but now we need to utilise the lazy evalutation:
+This part is the same, but now we need to utilise the lazy evaluation:

 ```
 let _sin_ad = lazy Builder.build_siso (module Sin : Builder.Siso)